ignis05/OCR-Bot/README.md

 0. Make sure you have [nodejs](https://nodejs.org) version `^16.6.1` installed.

-1. Create discord bot in [developer panel](https://discord.com/developers/applications/) and copy it's token.
+1. Create discord bot in [developer panel](https://discord.com/developers/applications/) and copy its token.

-2. Download this repo and install dependencies with `npm i`
+2. Download this repository and install dependencies with `npm i`

 3. Launch bot with `node bot.js` to generate `data/token.json` - paste your bot token there.